Dogs in the Chernobyl exclusion zone: Comparisons between the two exposed populations

-The final experiment Dr. Megan Dillon performed to determine the difference between these two populations was based on the populations' ancestors, as radiation leads to an increase in germ-line mutation rates, so the population with a higher expected number of derived alleles will have an increased mutation rate.
+The final experiment Dillon performed to determine the difference between these two populations was based on the populations' ancestors, as radiation leads to an increase in germ-line mutation rates, so the population with a higher expected number of derived alleles will have an increased mutation rate.
 Using whole-genome sequencing analysis (WGS), two outgroups were compared to the CC and NPP populations: the Basenji is an ancient dog breed that isn't common between the CEZ populations, and gray wolves (Canis lupus).
 Five dogs were randomly selected from each CC and NPP populations and were compared to a merged genotype of three Basenji dogs.
 To decrease genetic diversity between the Basenji dogs, the only loci that were compared to the CEZ dogs were which the alleles in the Basenji dogs were homozygous in all three samples.
 The comparison between the CEZ dog populations and the Basenji merged genotype was performed twice; however, the results agreed that the CC population had a higher amount of derived alleles (CC:0.503 NPP: 0.497/CC: 0.504, NPP: 0.496).
 When the comparison was done with a sample of five gray wolves, there was no difference between the two populations (CC: 0.500 NPP:0.500).
 When the fixation index was calculated, it drew the same conclusions: that the CC dogs were more similar to the Basenji dogs than the NPP population, and the CC and NPP populations derived the same amount from Gray wolves.

 The conclusion was apparent, showing that there was no evidence of radiation-induced characteristics, as there wasn't a higher level of mutation with the NPP population, but there was evidence that directional selection took place with the NPP and CC populations, as they regulate the cell cycle and their response to DNA damage.
 Despite these accomplishments, these experiments didn't find the cause of differentiation between these populations, and further research needs to be done to see if the differences are due to environmental exposures.

 Blue dog mystery

-As of 13th October 2025, Clean Futures Fund (CFF) employees noticed a change in fur color, with some of the dogs having a blue-tint to their fur; three have been observed thus far.
+As of 13 October 2025, Clean Futures Fund (CFF) employees noticed a change in fur color, with some of the dogs having a blue-tint to their fur; three have been observed thus far.
 The spokesperson for the CFF stated that they believe that the dogs may have gotten into a chemical, but due to these dogs being able to recognize CFF workers by their uniform, they have evaded capture.
 Dr. Jennifer Betz, the Veterinary Medical Director for the Dogs of Chernobyl program with the Clean Futures Fund, announced a theory on 31st October 2025, that these "blue dogs of Chernobyl" have been rolling in a blue chemical from a nearby porta-potty, which resulted in the blue coloration, clarifying that this coloration has no relation to genetic mutation.